This page is for the admin connecting your org to Lettuce Cloud. If

 The signed

-state param is older than 15 minutes, or the backend’s
+state param is older than 15 minutes.
+Restart the

 install from the Add-repo dialog.A repo I just added is stuck on 'pending'